 Zaanse Schans is located just North of Amsterdam, along the river the Zaan, an area known as Zaanstreek.
-At Zaanse schans you can see 7 active wind mills.
-In the typical Dutch barns you can watch Dutch crafts like wooden shoesmakingt, cheese making and bread baking.
-You also can taste many different cheeses and chocolate from Holland.
+Zaanse Schans is perfect for a day trip from Amsterdam.
+There are seven At seven active windmills.
+In the typical Dutch barns you can watch Dutch crafts like wooden shoemaking, cheese making, and bread baking.
+You also can taste many different kinds of cheese and chocolate from Holland.

-In the 17th century some 1000 wind mills stood along the river to make flour (for bread) and cacoa (for chocolate).
-There were also wind mills that sawed wood, crushed seeds to make oil, to grind spices and to grind colored wood to fabricate paint.
+In the 17th century, a thousand windmills stood along the river to make flour (for bread) and cocoa (for chocolate).
+There were also windmills that sawed wood, crushed seeds to make oil, to grind spices and to grind colored wood to fabricate paint.
 The Zaanstreek is often named as the world’s first industrialized area.

 Last paint mill in the world

-Apart from wind mills, there are also many craft shops at Zaanse Schans.
-Several Dutch crafts are demonstrated: from wood working to cheese making and bread baking.
-At the Dutch cheese shop you can taste the many cheeses with a large variety of excellent mustards.
-The cheeses are all young cheeses.
-If you want to buy a cheese with a strong taste, it’s best to go to a real cheese shop in the city or supermarket and get a boerenkaas or oude kaas, which have stronger taste than these young cheeses.
+Apart from windmills, there are also many craft shops at Zaanse Schans.
+Several Dutch crafts are demonstrated: from woodworking to cheese making and bread baking.
+At the Dutch cheese shop, you can taste the many slices of cheese with a large variety of excellent mustards.

 Chocolate shop and wooden shoes workshop

-At the small but charmingly decorated chocolate shop you can grind your own chocolate and prepare your own chocolate drink.
-There is also a liqueur distillery, a barrel maker and a wooden shoes workshop where you can make your own Dutch clogs.
+At the small but charmingly decorated chocolate shop, you can grind your own chocolate and prepare your own chocolate drink.
+There is also a liqueur distillery, a barrel maker and a wooden shoe workshop where you can make your own Dutch clogs.

 Dutch Albert Heijn and Verkade

 The strong smell of chocolate in the air sends out a signal: that the Zaanstreek still is a highly industrialized area and chocolate is still in the making every day.
-The well known supermarket Dutch Albert Heijn originated rom this area, as well as the famous Dutch chocolate brand Verkade.
+The well-known supermarket Albert Heijn originates from this area, as well as the famous Dutch chocolate brand Verkade.